Consecutive fifths

 In music, consecutive fifths or parallel fifths are progressions in which the interval of a perfect fifth is followed by a different perfect fifth between the same two musical parts (or voices): for example, from C to D in one part along with G to A in a higher part.
 Octave displacement is irrelevant to this aspect of musical grammar; for example, a parallel twelfth (i.e., an octave plus a fifth) is equivalent to a parallel fifth.

-Though used in, and evocative of, various kinds of popular, folk, and medieval music, parallel motion in perfect consonances (P1, P5, P8) is strictly forbidden in species counterpoint instruction (1725–present), and during the common practice period, consecutive fifths were strongly discouraged.
+Parallel fifths are used in, and are evocative of, many musical genres, such as various kinds of Western folk and medieval music, as well as popular genres like rock music.
+However, parallel motion of perfect consonances (P1, P5, P8) is strictly forbidden in species counterpoint instruction (1725–present), and during the common practice period, consecutive fifths were strongly discouraged.
 This was primarily due to the notion of voice leading in tonal music, in which "one of the basic goals ... is to maintain the relative independence of the individual parts."

 A common theory is that the presence of the 3rd harmonic of the harmonic series influenced the creation of the prohibition.

 Development of the prohibition

 Singing in consecutive fifths may have originated from the accidental singing of a chant a perfect fifth above (or a perfect fourth below) the proper pitch.
 Whatever its origin, singing in parallel fifths became commonplace in early organum and conductus styles.
 Around 1300, Johannes de Garlandia became the first theorist to prohibit the practice.
 However, parallel fifths were still common in 14th-century music.
-The early 15th-century composer Leonel Power likewise forbade the motion of "2 acordis perfite of one kynde, as 2 unisouns, 2 5ths, 2 8ths, 2 12ths, 2 15ths," and it is with the transition to Renaissance-style counterpoint that the use of parallel perfect consonances was consistently avoided in practice.
+The early 15th-century composer Leonel Power likewise forbade the motion of "2 acordis perfite of one kynde, as 2 unisouns, 2 5ths, 2 8ths, 2 12ths, 2 15ths", and it is with the transition to Renaissance-style counterpoint that the use of parallel perfect consonances was consistently avoided in practice.
 The convention dates approximately from 1450.
 Composers avoided writing consecutive fifths between two independent parts, such as tenor and bass lines.

 Consecutive fifths were usually considered forbidden, even if disguised (such as in a "horn fifth") or broken up by an intervening note (such as the mediant in a triad).
 The interval may form part of a chord of any number of notes, and may be set well apart from the rest of the harmony, or finely interwoven in its midst.
 But the interval was always to be quit [followed?] by any movement that did not land on another fifth.

 The prohibition concerning fifths did not just apply to perfect fifths.
-Some theorists objected also to the progression from a perfect fifth to a diminished fifth in parallel motion; for example the progression from C and G to B and F (B and F forming a diminished fifth).
+Some theorists also objected to the progression from a perfect fifth to a diminished fifth in parallel motion; for example, the progression from C and G to B and F (B and F forming a diminished fifth).